 Flight time: 3 hours 10 minutes

 It all started in Düsseldorf.
-Following the familiar procedure of check in and going through security I also planned some extra time for the lounge which was a good idea.
+Following the familiar procedure of check in and going through security I also planned some extra time for the lounge.
+It turned out to be a good idea.

 There are about 4 flights daily from Düsseldorf to Istanbul with Turkish Airlines.